 Goals of osseous periodontal therapy:

-- Improve your overall health – By reducing bacteria (tartar) in the mouth, you reduce your risk for heart disease, and other systemic conditions.
+- Improve your overall health – By reducing bacteria (tartar) in the mouth, you reduce your risk for heart disease, and other systemic conditions

 What to expect after osseous periodontal therapy:

-- Follow-up appointments with your periodontist to make sure the treatment was successful.
+- Follow-up appointments with your Periodontist to make sure the treatment was successful

 Call us today with questions